World Oral Health Day 2022: Check Date, Theme, History, Significance, and Key Facts Here

 World Oral Health Day 2022: It is observed on March 20 annually to unite the people to help reduce the burden of oral diseases as they affect individuals, health systems, and economies everywhere.
 The main aim of the day is to empower people with the knowledge, tools, and confidence to secure good oral health.
 Therefore, the day encourages people to look after their mouth and their quality of life.
 It is believed that unhealthy mouth impact general health and also have a severe impact on people's emotional, social, mental, and overall physical well-being.

-World Oral Health Day is organised by FDI World Dental Federation and is celebrated across the world.
-This day recognise the importance of good oral hygiene practice to adults and children.
+World Oral Health Day is organised by the FDI World Dental Federation and is celebrated across the world.
+This day emphasises the significance of good oral hygiene practices for both adults and children.
 It also highlights the importance of optimal oral health in maintaining general health and well-being.
-Every year it is celebrated with a theme and provide a message to the public regarding oral health.
+Every year, it is celebrated with a theme and provides a message to the public regarding oral health.

 It is rightly said that "Your mouth is amazing!
 It helps you to eat, speak and smile confidently - to enjoy life".